microsoft/fluentui/apps/fabric-website/src/pages/Overviews/GetStartedPage/docs/web/GetStartedDevelopCore.md

-[Fabric Core](https://github.com/OfficeDev/office-ui-fabric-core) is a collection of CSS classes and Sass mixins that give you access to Fabric's colors, animations, fonts, icons and grid.
+[Fabric Core](https://github.com/OfficeDev/office-ui-fabric-core) is a collection of CSS classes and Sass mixins that give you access to colors, animations, fonts, icons and grid.

 ### Who should use Fabric Core

 Fabric Core is primarily meant for non-React applications or static pages.

-If you're using Fabric React, you may not need Fabric Core.
-Most of the styles from Fabric Core are also available via CSS-in-JS styling, which is the recommended styling approach with Fabric React.
+If you're using Fluent UI React, you may not need Fabric Core.
+Most of the styles from Fabric Core are also available via CSS-in-JS styling, which is the recommended styling approach with Fluent UI React.

 ### Adding Fabric Core to your site